turingschool/gear-up/ageism_in_tech_org_facilitator_companion.markdown

 ## Ageism: A Lens for Exploring Diversity and Organizational Leadership (Facilitator Companion)

 ### Introductions (5 min)
-* Assign timekeeper and note-taker.
+* Assign timekeeper and notetaker.
 * Share names and modules.
 * Establish groundrules: spend a few minutes talking about what a productive, respectful conversation will look like.
 Beyond the obvious, it may be helpful to highlight the importance of making space for people who are shy/soft-spoken, being careful not to interrupt others, making space for different opinions.
 * Facilitator to do a quick walkthrough of the agenda.